merlinico/merlinico/README.md

 - 👋 Hi, I’m Nicolas.
 I freshly graduated from a master's degree in NLP @ Paris Diderot University.
+- 🏢 Currently employed @ Ringover, where I'm developing NLP solutions for CCaaS.
 - 👀 I’m interested in all Machine Learning, specially NLP and CV.
 - 🌱 I’m currently learning Game & Web Dev on my free time.